 - BoatUS and other agencies can help with documentation.
 Your broker may also help facilitate documentation or the transfer of documentation to the new owner.
 However, doing this by yourself is no more difficult than state registration.

 If you sell a documented vessel, return the current Certificate of Documentation to the National Vessel Documentation Center along with a note that you sold the vessel.
 Your existing Certificate is nontransferable and should NOT be given to the new owner.
 Complete a US Coast Guard Bill of Sale (CG-1340) that can be used by the new owner should he wish to continue to document the vessel.
 The new owner then sends in one signed original and one copy of the USCG Bill of Sale with an Application for Document (CG-1258) and fees.
-Since documentation also tracks liens and mortgages the mortgagee (the lender) completes a Satisfaction of Mortgage form and mails an original and one copy to the National Vessel Documentation Center.
+Since documentation also tracks liens and mortgages, the lender completes a Satisfaction of Mortgage form and mails an original and one copy to the National Vessel Documentation Center.
 Your vessel cannot be removed from documentation with an outstanding mortgage.
-One final note; notify NVDC of any change of address.
+One final note: Notify NVDC of any change of address.

 For more information on documenting your boat contact the National Vessel Documentation Center.